 Measure steady state load currents at each panelboard feeder; rearrange circuits in the panelboard to balance the phase loads to within 20 percent of each other.
 Maintain proper phasing for multi-wire branch circuits.

 Inspect for physical damage, proper alignment, anchorage, and grounding.
 Check proper installation and tightness of connections for circuit breakers.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 8/7/2020